 Coxes of all crews must attend a briefing meeting (organised by the OURCs Captain of Coxes) covering the event and safety management issues covered in this document.
 If any cox does not attend, they will not be permitted to compete unless given express permission by the OURCs Captain of Coxes.
-The meeting will
+The meeting will be split into two parts: the first (approximately 30 minutes) for all coxes, covering essential safety information; and a second section, for coxes new to Oxford-college bumps racing or wanting a refresher, to cover all aspects of coxing in the event, including Rowing On.

-Except on the Saturday of Summer Eights, Novice coxes must have a bank rider unless exempted by the Senior Umpire or OURCs Captain of Coxes, other coxes may choose to or not.
+Except on the Saturday of Summer Eights, Novice coxes must have a bank rider unless exempted by the Senior Umpire or OURCs Captain of Coxes.
+All crews are limited to a single bankrider at most, unless exception is given by the Event Committee.